DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Deformation Mapping

-At initialization we need to have available a template for the imaged scene surface.
-We have assumed this initial template as a plane parallel to the image.
-We compute a triangular mesh with a Poisson surface reconstruction \cite{kazhdan2006poisson}.
+At initialization we need to have a template available for the scene surface.
+We compute it from the first frame of he sequence, assuming its surface $\mathcal{S}_1$, and hence its template $\mathcal{T}_1$ is a plane parallel to perpendicular to the camera optical axis.

-Once our system has created several new keyframes, we launch the mapping thread and start to compute our template, that replaces the initial one.
-The accuracy of the first computed templates strongly depend on how many keyframes are fed in the NRSfM and on how large is the parallax they render.
+With the second keyframe inserted, the mapping thread starts to compute a new template, that replaces the initial one.
+The accuracy of the first computed templates strongly depends on how many keyframes are fed in the NRSfM and on how large is the parallax they render.

 According to the experiments, our algorithm can track from an inaccurate template with a high quality data association between keyframes, yielding long tracks and a low false positive rate.
 As a result, as more keyframes rendering high parallax are created, the estimated template eventually converges to the actual scene shape.